Axway/docker-eventrouter/compose/README.md

-# Axway Event Router Docker
-This document describes how to download, customize, deploy, and manage the Axway Event Router.
-The compose.yml describes the Axway Event Router service and allows you to manage the it.
+This page describes downloading, customizing, deploying, and managing the Axway Event Router.
+The compose.yml describes the Axway Event Router service and allows you to manage it.

 ## Prerequisites

 This document assumes a basic understanding of core Docker concepts such as containers, container images, and basic Docker commands.
 See [Get started with Docker](https://docs.docker.com/get-started/) for a primer on container basics or  [Docker Compose Overview](https://docs.docker.com/compose/)  for details on using Docker Compose.
 Additionally, you require:

-- Docker 17.11 or higher
+*   Docker 17.11 or higher
-- Meet the sizing requirements:
+*   Meet the sizing requirements:
--- Disk space for data persistence: Calculate based on the file writers configured with the maximum file size * maximum number of files
+    *   Disk space for data persistence: Calculate based on the file writers configured with the maximum file size \* maximum number of files
--- Memory: 128 MB
+    *   Memory: 128 MB
-- If you plan to use SSL/TLS, please see [Set up certificates and keys](#set up certificates and keys)
+*   If you plan to use SSL/TLS, please see [Set up certificates and keys](https://markdowntohtml.com/#set%20up%20certificates%20and%20keys)
-- Disk space for the Docker image: 30 MB
+*   Disk space for the Docker image: 30 MB

 No license key is required.

 ## Download the Axway Event Router package

-1) Download the EventRouter_3.0_DockerImage_linux-x86-64.tar.gz package from [Axway Repository](https://repository.axway.com/catalog?products=a1E7S000003RwTJUA0&versions=a1F7S000001x9GGUAY).
+1. Download the EventRouter\_3.0\_DockerImage\_linux-x86-64.tar.gz package from [Axway Repository](https://repository.axway.com/catalog?products=a1E7S000003RwTJUA0&versions=a1F7S000001x9GGUAY).

-2) To load the image the AxwayEventRouter_3.0.XXXXXXXX_DockerImage.tar.gz, run:
+2. To load the image the AxwayEventRouter\_3.0.XXXXXXXX\_DockerImage.tar.gz, run:

     ```console
     docker image load -i AxwayEventRouter_3.0.XXXXXXXX_DockerImage.tar.gz
     ```

-3) Check that the image is successfully loaded:
+3. Check that the image is successfully loaded:

     ```console
     docker images --filter reference=eventrouter/eventrouter